DevExpress/devextreme-react/README.md

 ## <a name="state-management"></a>State Management ##

-Both [Controlled mode](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled mode](https://reactjs.org/docs/uncontrolled-components.html) are supported.
+DevExtreme React components support both [Controlled](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) state modes.

-In the controlled mode, a component state is managed externally (for example, in the parent component).
+In the controlled mode, a component state is managed externally (for example, in the parent component), which provides the following capabilities.
-This mode allows you to:
 - Keep UI up to date when modifying a component state from other application parts
 - Share a component state with other components in your app
-- Persist and restore state when required
+- Persist and restore state

 In the uncontrolled mode, a DevExtreme component manages its state internally.
 This helps you write less code and focus on your application business logic.
 In this case, you can interact with the component via the underlying widget instance.

-### <a name="handle-change"></a>Handle Change ###
+### <a name="handle-state-change"></a>Handle State Changes ###

-You can leave updates uncontrolled and just get notified when component changed by assigning of a callback function to an attribute with the `on` prefix:
+You can handle state changes using a callback function passed to the appropriate attribute with the `on` prefix:

 ```jsx
 import React from 'react';